realworldocaml/book/en/08-imperative-programming.md

 element; the method `next()` returns the element, and also advances to the next one; and `remove()` removes the last element returned by the iterator.

-When we define a similar iterator concept in OCaml, we need to choose how to represent it.
+If we want to define a similar iterator concept in OCaml, we need to choose how to represent it.
 We _could_ define a separate iterator type for each kind of container, but this would be inconvenient, since iterators have similar behavior for many different kinds of containers.
 To define a _generic_ iterator, there are several reasonable choices: we can use first-class modules, or we can use